ibm-cloud-docs/ContinuousDelivery/git_toolchains.md

 1. For more information about configuring the {{site.data.keyword.gitrepos}} tool integration, see [Configuring tool integrations](/docs/ContinuousDelivery?topic=ContinuousDelivery-grit).

-For a tutorial about how to create a custom toolchain, see [Create a custom toolchain](https://www.ibm.com/cloud/architecture/tutorials/create-a-custom-toolchain){:external}.
+For a tutorial about how to create a custom toolchain, see [Create a custom toolchain](https://www.ibm.com/cloud/architecture/tutorials/create-a-custom-toolchain){: external}.
 {: tip}